Tutorial: Get started creating in the Power BI service

 Step 2: Create a chart in a report

 This chart looks interesting, so let's pin it to a dashboard.
 Hover over the visualization and select the pin icon.
-When you pin this visualization, it's stored on your dashboard and kept up-to-date so you can track the latest value at a glance.

 A success message (near the top-right corner) lets you know the visualization was added as a tile to your dashboard.